Skip to content

 cooking shrimp

-Remove the shrimp and add them to a container of ice water to help stop the cooking process.
-This is known as shocking.
-The shrimp should be in a loose C shape, not a tight C shape.
+Cool the shrimp: As soon as they’re done cooking, I transfer the shrimp to a bowl of ice water to stop the cooking process.
+This step, called shocking, keeps them tender and perfectly cooked.
+I look for that loose C shape, not a tight C shape.

 cooling shrimp in an ice bath